movementbuff/offthegridgame/README.md

 - Return to the G01 folder ( **Windows Key + R Saved Games\OTG**   Press Enter ) and replace **"GzGameUserSettings.json"** with the version you downloaded aswell as placing *another* copy of **"Help.txt"**.

 - Ensure that the file **"GzGameuserSettings.json"** is ***not*** set to Read Only.
 This is important as it will allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu without having to edit this file!

+- Return to the location of your backed up files and open "GzGameUserSettings.json"

 # Changing Settings ingame